-In 2021, MDU Resources established a Sustainability Committee.
-The committee is comprised of corporate and business unit senior executives.
+MDU Resources' Sustainability Committee is comprised of corporate and business unit senior executives.
 It supports execution of our environmental and sustainability strategy and establishes, maintains and enhances the processes, procedures, methods and controls for our environmental and sustainability disclosures.

 Company Officers